JSchalon/bachelor-thesis/README.md

 ## Versions

-### Version 0.4.4
+### Version 0.4.5
-- Fully implemented lasso selection
+- Fully reimplemented sign placement via drag and drop (selecting signs to see their name still works)
 - Fixed some bugs